 We have been made aware of a scam in which fraudsters target people with offers of “low cost” loans or “free” government grants.
-What the victims aren’t told is that the money they’ll receive is actually an advance payment for Universal Credit.
-The criminals use the personal information they’ve obtain under false pretences to make an application in the victim’s name.
+What the victims are not told is that the money they will receive is actually an advance payment for Universal Credit.
+The criminals use the personal information they have obtained under false pretences to make an application in the victim’s name.
 After the fraudsters have taken their “fee” from the advance payment, the victim is then left to pay back the total amount once their repayments begin.

 How to protect yourself

-- Never share your personal or financial information with someone you don’t know and trust, especially if it’s in response to an offer of “free money” or a “free grant”.
+- Never share your personal or financial information with someone you don’t know and trust, especially if it is in response to an offer of “free money” or a “free grant”.

-- Department for Work & Pensions (DWP) staff will never approach you in the street or ask for your personal/financial details over social media.
+- Department for Work and Pensions (DWP) staff will never approach you in the street or ask for your personal/financial details over social media.

-- If you have concerns about your benefits, you should visit www.gov.uk/contact-jobcentre-plus
+- If you have concerns about your benefits, you should visit Job Centre website (external link)

 - If you suspect your identity may have been stolen, you can check your credit rating quickly and easily online.
 You should do this every few months anyway, using a reputable service provider and following up on any unexpected or suspicious results.

 For more information in your area visit Action Fraud Alert (external link)